Interslice-Inc/Interslice/README.md

 <!--te-->

 ## Project Overview
 Our fictional company, InterSlice, Inc., has been hired to design and protect Cromulent Innovation's cloud infrastructure (also fictitious).
 For Cromulent Innovations, as a small startup scaling to a larger company, cloud infrastructure provides the greatest elasticity for growth and remote talent acquisition.
 InterSlice's contract with Cromulent Innovations includes implementing robust cloud security measures, setting up log aggregation (SIEM) components as well as ensuring CIS compliance.
-The contract also stipulates a demonstration of the systems performance when under attack.
+The contract also stipulates a demonstration of the performance of the system when under attack.

 ## Team Members
 Meet the team behind Interslice: